HenryLeon95/apiRust/README.md

 <br><br>

 ## Part 4.
 In Part III we built a module for database access.
 In this post we will bring the whole series to its conclusion.
 We will build a web service layer to expose the data access layer to the outside world.
-We will use the actix web framework.<br>
+We will use the actix web framework.<br><br>
+In this series of posts we started by doing simple queries to MySQL.
+We ended by creating a web service.